Skip to content

 In the coming years, it is likely that organizations will double down on their efforts to conduct supplier due diligence, and this will include ITAD and Ewaste recycling providers.
 To conduct effective due diligence, businesses will need to look beyond just the financial and operational aspects of their provider’s business and assess their environmental impact, labor practices, human rights records, and community engagement.

-OEMs, corporate enterprises, and government agencies will expect vendors in their supply chain to be able to demonstrate effective ESG measures.
+Original Equipment Manufacturers (OEMs), corporate enterprises, and government agencies will expect vendors in their supply chain to be able to demonstrate effective ESG measures.
 These stakeholders will expect their ITAD and recycling vendors to publicly report on their sustainability efforts and have goals in place addressing environmental, social, and governance issues.

-Emissions Reporting Requirements Under New Directives
+Emissions Reporting Requirements Under New CSR Directive

 The EU CSR Directive also requires companies to report on Greenhouse Gas (GHG) emissions.
 It is likely to form part of a wave of global legislation introduced to boost efforts to operate business sustainability and drive for greater transparency through reporting.
 In the United States the California Climate Disclosure Bills were signed into law in October this year and will also require companies to report emissions under the GHG protocols.